 But even if time[s] are still a little bit difficult,

 dann nimmt man sich gern zu Hause 'n bisschen Ablenkung davon...

-then it is nice to have a bit of distraction from that at home...
+then one gladly takes a little bit of distraction from it at home...

 Sometimes wenn really does mean "when":

-and the one that, when it becomes wild, blows sand into our eyes
+And the one that, when he becomes wild, blows sand into our eyes.

-So now you see that that Wenn das Wörtchen wenn nicht wär, there would be quite a few things you'd have trouble expressing!
+So now you see that that Wenn das Wörtchen wenn nicht wäre, there would be quite a few things you'd have trouble expressing!